OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 The requests proceeds in 2 steps:

-  1. First send an email to [obo-discuss](mailto:obo-discuss@lists.sourceforge.net) with your request to allow community feedback (you may need to [register](https://lists.sourceforge.net/lists/listinfo/obo-discuss) first)
+  1. First send an email to [obo-discuss](mailto:obo-discuss@googlegroups.com) with your request to allow community feedback (you may need to [apply to join group](https://groups.google.com/forum/#!forum/obo-discuss) first.)

   1. Submit your request to [our tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues)